 Cluster Headings Content Standards Scope & Clarifications A. Perform arithmetic operations on polynomials.
 M2.A.APR.A.1 Add, subtract, and multiply polynomials.
 Use these operations to demonstrate that polynomials form a closed system that adhere to the same properties of operations as the integers.
 There are no assessment limits for this standard.
 The entire standard is assessed in this course.
-M2.A.APR.B.2 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a , $p(a) = 0$ if and only if $(x - a)$ is a factor of $p(x)$.
+B. Understand the relationship between zeros and factors of polynomials.
+M2.A.APR.B.2 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a , p(a) = 0 if and only if $(x - a)$ is a factor of $p(x)$.
 Polynomials are limited to degree of two.

-Creating Equations (A. CED)
+Creating Equations(A.CED)

-Cluster Headings Content Standards Scope & Clarifications A. Create equations that M2.A.CED.A.1 Create equations and inequalities in one variable and use them to solve problems in a real-world context.
-Tasks are limited to quadratic, square root, and exponential equations and inequalities. describe numbers or relationships.
-M2.A.CED.A.2 Create equations in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
+Cluster Headings Content Standards Scope & Clarifications A. Create M2.A.CED.A.1 Create equations and inequalities in one variable and use them to solve problems in a real-world context.
+Tasks are limited to quadratic, square root, and exponential equations and inequalities. equations that describe numbers or relationships.
+M2.A.CED.A.2 Create equations and inequalities in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
 Graph equations with two variables on coordinate axes with labels and scales, and use the graphs to make predictions.
-Tasks are limited to quadratic, square root, and exponential.
+Tasks are limited to quadratic, square root, and exponential equations and inequalities.
 A. Create equations that describe numbers or relationships.
 M2.A.CED.A.3 Rearrange formulas to isolate a quantity of interest using algebraic reasoning.
 Tasks are limited to formulas involving quadratic and square root expressions.
 For example, rearrange the formula for the area of a circle to isolate the radius.